luk036/cyclic_quorum/src/cqs.md

 *   **Wireless Sensor Networks (WSNs):** A variant called CQS-Pair has been developed for heterogeneous wakeup scheduling in WSNs, enabling nodes with different power-saving requirements to maintain connectivity.
 *   **Attention Computation in Deep Learning:** CQS-Attention is a novel sequence parallelism scheme leveraging CQS theory to scale the standard self-attention computation for very long sequences in transformer models, addressing the significant memory bottleneck.

 The main objective of this paper is to explore the application of difference covers in constructing optimal cyclic quorum systems.
-Difference covers are a specific type of mathematical structure that can be used to generate cyclic quorum systems.
-The key idea is to use the differences between the elements of a difference cover to construct a cyclic quorum system.
-This approach allows for the construction of quorum systems with a wide range of properties, including equal work, equal responsibility, and other desirable characteristics.

 Difference covers, also known as difference sets, are special mathematical arrangements or sets of numbers that possess a unique property: the differences between any two numbers within the set cover a wide range of values, ideally every possible remainder when divided by a given $N$, without excessive repetition.
-These mathematical structures are not merely theoretical constructs but have practical significance in various fields, including coding theory, cryptography, and signal processing.
 The problem involves selecting exactly $d$ numbers from a total range of 0 to $N$-1.
 Previously, Table 1 and Table 2 in list base quorums (denoted $B_1$ using 1-based indexing for sites, $B_1=\{a_1, \dots, a_d\}$) for optimal cyclic quorum schemes for $N$ from 4 to 111.
 In this paper, we attempt to extend the search for optimal cyclic quorum schemes to $N=150$ and beyond.

-This paper explores two distinct computational approaches for finding these structures: a systematic recursive search algorithm and a trial-and-error method based on reinforcement learning.
+This paper explores two distinct computational approaches for finding these structures: a systematic recursive search algorithm and a trial-and-error method based on deep reinforcement learning.
 Both approaches leverage parallel processing to enhance their efficiency in tackling this combinatorial challenge.

 The rest of the paper is organized as follows: Section 2 provides the necessary background on quorum systems, difference covers, and related concepts.
 Section 3 presents the proposed algorithms for constructing cyclic quorum systems.
 Section 4 discusses the experimental results and their implications.
 Finally, Section 5 concludes the paper and outlines potential future research directions.